 Click on the small photos to see them in a slide show.

-Read more about Palma de Mallorca in my post What to See in Palma de Mallorca Old Town .
+To read more about the narrow lanes and architecture of Palma de Mallorca check out my post What to See in Palma de Mallorca Old Town .

 2. Walk along the Rocky Coasts